 Today’s post is from my new book Love Like Jesus: How Jesus Loved People (and how you can love like Jesus).
 Last Saturday we posted Chapter 30: Love Like Jesus–Die Like Jesus.
-Love Like Jesus is due to be published later this year.
+Love Like Jesus is due to be published in January of 2020.

 “Awake, O sleeper, and arise from the dead, and Christ will shine on you.”

 How A Man Came Down From Mount St. Helens and was “Resurrected”